Acmispon tomentosus

-Acmispon tomentosus is a perennial plant in the family Fabaceae in the genus Acmispon.
+Acmispon tomentosus is a species of perennial plant in the family Fabaceae.
 It is native to California and northwestern Mexico.
 The variety A. tomentosus var. glabriusculus has the synonym Acmispon heermannii.

 Description

 The species is identified by small oval hairy succulent leaves. the flower buds are burgundy red and the flowers are yellow, looking much like a small version of a Lotus pedunculatus flower head.

 Sometimes this species occurs as an annual plant if it is growing in certain conditions.

 Taxonomy

 The species was first described by William Jackson Hooker and George Arnott Walker Arnott in 1832 as Hosackia tomentosa.
 It was moved to the genus Acmispon in 2018.

 Varieties

 As of October 2024, Plants of the World Online accepted two varieties: